mkhoshbin72/flask_head_detection/README.md

-# Flask Face Detection
+# Flask Head Detection
-Face detection using OpenCV and Flask. \
+Head detection using YOLOv7 and Flask. \
 Execute following command in the main directory to run the program.
 ```
 python app.py